nodejs/single-executable/docs/virtual-file-system-requirements.md

 emacs, ...) won't object to build native integrations with it (for instance, Esbuild recently added zip support to integrate w/ Yarn's zip installs; it would have been a much harder sell if Yarn had used a custom-made format).

+## Optional data compression

+As an application grows, bundling all the source code, dependencies and static assets into a single file without compression would quickly reach the maximum segment / file (depending on the embedding approach) size limit imposed by the single executable file format / OS.
+A solution to this problem would be to minify the JS source files but that might not be enough for other kinds of files, so supporting data compression seems to be a better solution.

 [ASAR]: https://github.com/electron/asar
 [Git executables]: https://github.com/desktop/dugite-native/releases/